jwood000/RcppAlgos/README.md

 Overview
 ---------
-A collection of optimized functions implemented in C++ with Rcpp for solving problems in combinatorics and computational mathematics.
+A collection of high performance functions implemented in C++ with Rcpp for solving problems in combinatorics and computational mathematics.
 Featured functions:

-* primeSieve - Generates all primes less than a billion in just over 1 second
+* `primeSieve` - Generates all primes less than a billion in just over 1 second
-* primeCount -  Counts the number of primes below a trillion in under 0.5 seconds.
+* `primeCount` -  Counts the number of primes below a trillion in under 0.5 seconds.
-* comboGeneral/permuteGeneral - Generate all combinations/permutations of a vector (including [multisets](https://en.wikipedia.org/wiki/Multiset)) meeting specific criteria.
+* `comboGeneral`/`permuteGeneral` - Generate all combinations/permutations of a vector (including [multisets](https://en.wikipedia.org/wiki/Multiset)) meeting specific criteria.
+    - Produce results in parallel using the `Parallel` argument.
+You can also apply each of the five compiled functions given by the argument `constraintFun` in parallel as well.
+E.g. Obtaining the row sums of all combinations:
+        - `comboGeneral(20, 10, constraintFun = "sum", Parallel = TRUE)`
-    - Arguments `lower` and `upper` make it possible to generate combinations/permutations in chunks allowing for parallelization.
+    - Alternatively, the arguments `lower` and `upper` make it possible to generate combinations/permutations in chunks allowing for parallelization via the package `parallel`.
+This is convenient when you want to apply a custom function to the output in parallel as well (see this [stackoverflow post](https://stackoverflow.com/a/51595866/4408538) for a use case).
     - GMP support allows for exploration of combinations/permutations of vectors with many elements.
-* comboSample/permuteSample - Easily generate random samples of combinations/permutations.
+* `comboSample`/`permuteSample` - Easily generate random samples of combinations/permutations in parallel.
     - You can pass a vector of specific indices or rely on the internal sampling functions.
 We call `sample` when the total number of results is small and for larger cases, the sampling is done in a very similar fashion to `urand.bigz` from the `gmp` package.

 The `primeSieve` function and the `primeCount` function are both based off of the excellent work by [Kim Walisch](https://github.com/kimwalisch).
 The respective repos can be found here: [kimwalisch/primesieve](https://github.com/kimwalisch/primesieve); [kimwalisch/primecount](https://github.com/kimwalisch/primecount)